T: + 284 393 5800

 Practice areas: Property & Business, Trusts & Estates

-Jenelle Archer is a senior associate, dual qualified to practice in the British Virgin Islands and Trinidad & Tobago.
+Jenelle Archer is the Head of Property & Business Department, dual qualified to practice in the British Virgin Islands and Trinidad & Tobago.
 She advises on an extensive range of property, local business, and estate succession matters, such as the acquisition, ownership, and disposal of real estate; property development and financing; corporate and tax structuring; business licensing; and, obtaining probates.
 Her expertise also includes counsel to foreign nationals and entities on obtaining the relevant regulatory approvals required for the acquisition of property in the British Virgin Islands.
 She is a Notary Public of the British Virgin Islands.

 An ardent lover of the fine arts and all forms of cultural expression, Jenelle also volunteers her time at the Virgin Islands School of Technical Studies, assisting students in their preparations for debate competitions.
 She has served as a judge of the Virgin Islands’ Secondary School Debates competition.